Automatic Speech Recognition for Speech Assessment of Persian Preschool Children: Introduction

-In our system, ASR is required for two tests.
-The first test is called Rapid Automatic Naming(RAN).
-The RAN task is a behavioral test that evaluates how fast and accurately people name groups of visual stimuli.
-For fluent naming of a sequence of visual stimuli, RAN depends on the coordination of various processes into a synchronized access and retrieval mechanism (Fig. \ref{fig:Rapid Automatic Naming Test})\cite{mcmillen2020rapid}.
-The difficulty in this activity includes a word sequence, as well as the necessity of correctness because the findings will be used to assess children's ability to talk.
-In addition, due to the importance of speed in this activity, the model should provide accurate high-speed utterances.
+\item {The first test is called Rapid Automatic Naming (RAN).
+RAN is a behavioral test that evaluates how fast and accurately people name each group of visual stimuli.
+For fluent naming of a sequence of visual stimuli, RAN depends on the coordination of various processes into a synchronized access and retrieval mechanism (Figure \ref{fig:Rapid Automatic Naming Test})\cite{mcmillen2020rapid}.
+The difficulty in this activity includes word sequence speech classification and the necessity of correctness because the findings will be used to assess children's ability to communicate.
+In addition, due to the importance of speed in this activity, the model should provide accurate results rapidly. }

-The second test is a phonological memory test, in which youngsters are asked to listen to a meaningless word and then repeat it.
-This exam is significant complex because it demonstrates strong developmental connections between test results and vocabulary, reading, and overall abilities in young children\cite{gathercole1994children}.
-The task's primary difficulty is the great degree of similarity between these words and the actual words.
-For example "mashogh" is like "ghashogh"(spoon) except the first letter and the first phoneme is different.
-These similarities make classification hard.
-It is crucial to note that accuracy is essential in this test since it focuses on the children's listening skills, and they must repeat what they hear in the test rather than the term that exists in reality.
+\item {The second test is a phonological memory test, so-called Meaningless Words (MW), in which youngsters are asked to listen to a meaningless word and then repeat it.
+This exam is complicated since it demonstrates strong developmental connections between test results and young children's vocabulary, reading, and overall abilities\cite{gathercole1994children}.
+The task's primary struggle is the remarkable similarity between these words and the actual words.
+For instance, the word "spoon" is called /qashoq/ in Persian.
+Using /mashoq/ instead of /qashoq/ is an example of what happens in this task.
+These similarities make classification hard.}